YechengChu/YechengChu.github.io/_posts/2022-09-08-copy-git-repo.md

     ```

 1. Create a new repository for your project on GitHub
-1. Push your code to the new repository you just created
+1. Push your code to the new repository you just created (Push an existing repository from the command line)

     ```shell
     $ git remote add origin git-url-of-the-new-repo-you-created